openlawteam/docs/docs/review-tool/README.md

 ### Variable Classification

-The picture bellow shows a partial match of an Organization name, the same might happen for Person names:
+The picture below shows a partial match of an Organization name, and the same might happen for Person names:

 <center>
     <img src="./img/review-popup-partial-match.png" alt="Partial Match" />